Scille/parsec-cloud/docs/development/merging-process.md

 Hints:

-- If the pull request is related to more than one category in `PER CODE`, this may suggests that it needs to be splitted into smaller pull requests.
+- If the pull request is related to more than one category in `PER CODE`, this may suggests that it needs to be split into smaller pull requests.
   > This would not be enforced because sometime it is required to change
   > multiple parts of the code at the same time.

-- If the pull request is related to more than one category in `PER OS`, this will certainly indicate that the change is not OS-specific so spliting the pull request is recommended.
+- If the pull request is related to more than one category in `PER OS`, this will certainly indicate that the change is not OS-specific so splitting the pull request is recommended.

 ### The pull request checklist